-Experiences Other Public Bo ard membership Senior Executive Intertape Polymer Group, Telesat Corporation an Wajax Corporation Financial/ Accounting Committee I Vembership Governance Member of the Audit Committee and Human Resources Committee Board & Committee Attendance Unitholdings (Units and Deferred Units) Board 5 of 5 100% 14,822 (Satisfies Unit Ownership Guidelines) (1) Audit 2 of 2 100% Equity Interest Requirements Human Resource es 2 of 2 100% Minimum Requirements Status Equity Beneficially Owned, Controlled or Directed, Directly or Indirectly Year Units (#) Deferred Units (#) Total Value (\$) 0 4 x annual retainer Met/In compliar As at March 14, 2022 10,000 4,822 \$269,612
+Experiences Other Public Bo ard membership Senior Executive ne Real Estate Development Committee I Membership Gove rnance No ne E Board & Comm ittee Attendance Unitholdings (Units and Deferred Units) Board 0 of 0 NA 0 (Satisfies Unit Owr nership Guidelines) (1) Equity Beneficia entrolled or Direct ted, Directly or Equity Interest Requirements Year Units (#) Deferred Units (#) Total Value (\$) Minimum Requirements Status As at March 14, 2023 0 0 \$- 4 x annual retainer Met/In compliance

-Jim M. Dickson Age: 64 Resident of Halifax, NS, Canada Trustee since 2017 Independent Trustee Areas of Expertise Accounting Acquisitions and M&A Business Leadership & Strategy Finance Governance Real Estate Development Retail Real Estate Risk Management Talent Management -- --- --
+Jim M. Dickson Age: 65 Resident of Halifax, NS, Canada Trustee since 2017 Independent Trustee Areas of Expertise

+Accounting

+Acquisitions and M&A

+Business Leadership & Strategy

+Finance

+Governance

+Real Estate Development

+Retail Real Estate

+Risk Management

+Talent Management

 Jim Dickson is the Chair of Empire Company Limited.
 He is counsel to Stewart McKelvey, with over 30 years of experience practicing law primarily in the areas of mergers and acquisitions, corporate finance and securities.
 Jim serves as a director of Empire Company Limited and Sobeys Inc. He is the past Chair of the Board of Regents of Mount Allison University, past Chair of the IWK Health Centre Foundation and was a director of Clearwater Seafoods Incorporated.
 Jim holds a Certificate in Engineering from Mount Allison University, a Bachelor of Civil Engineering from the Technical University of Nova Scotia and a Bachelor of Laws from the University of Calgary.
-He is a professional engineer and was appointed Queen's Counsel in 2010.
+He is a professional engineer and was appointed King's Counsel in 2010.

-Experiences Other Public Bo ard membership CEO/Senic r Executive Empire Company Lin nited and Sobeys Inc. Financial// Accounting Committee I Vembership Governance ance Member of Investment Committee and the G and Nominating Committee В oard & Commi ttee Attendance Unitholdings (Units and Deferred Units) Board 8 of 8 100% 40,209 (Satisfies Unit Ownership Guidelines) (1) Governance and Nominating 2 of 2 100% Equity Interest Requirements Investment 4 of 4 100% Minimum Requirements Status Equity Beneficially Owned, Controlled or Directed, Directly or Indirectly Year Units (#) Deferred Units (#) Total Value (\$) 4 x annual retainer Met/In compliance As at March 14, 2022 24,074 16,135 \$731,402
+Exper iences Other Public Bo ard membership CEO/Senic r Executive Empire Company Lin nited and Sobeys Inc. Financial/ Accounting Committee I Membership Gover nance Member of the Govern Committee and Inve В oard & Commi ittee Attendance Unitholdings (Units and Deferred Units) Board 9 of 9 100% 44,345 (Satisfies Unit C Ownership Guidelines) (1) Governance and Nominating 2 of 2 100% Equity Interest Requirements Investment 4 of 4 100% Minimum Requirements Status Equity Beneficia ntrolled or Direct ted, Directly or Year Units (#) Deferred Units (#) Total Value (\$) 4 x annual retainer Met/In compliance As at March 14, 2023 24,074 20,271 \$691,782

-Jana Sobey Age: 46 Resident of Oakville, ON, Canada Trustee since 2019 Independent Trustee Areas of Expertise Business Leadership & Strategy Governance Retail Real Estate Talent Management Principal Occupation
+Heidi Jamieson-Mills Age: 45 Resident of Pictou County, NS, Canada Trustee since 2022 Trustee Areas of Expertise

+Accounting

+Acquisitions and M&A

+Business Leadership & Strategy

+Finance

+Governance